manuelapop/menuitems/README.md

 # menuitems

-please run 'npm i' at command line in the folder to install the packages. run 'ng serve' to run the app.
+please run 'npm i' at command line in the MenuItems folder to install the packages. run 'ng serve' to run the app.